The ‘Norwegian Method’ Of Endurance Training, Explained

 • Zone 3: Above threshold

-The reason that the training is divided into these specific, distinct training zones in the Norwegian method is to help deliberately target different energy systems.
+The Norwegian method divides the training into specific, distinct training zones to help deliberately target different energy systems.

-Ultimately, the Norwegian model focuses on trying to improve the anaerobic threshold for endurance athletes, as this is essentially the maximum pace or exertion level you can sustain before crossing over and drastically accumulating significantly more fatigue and metabolic acidosis.
+Ultimately, it focuses on improving the anaerobic threshold for endurance athletes, as this is essentially the maximum pace or exertion level you can sustain before crossing over and drastically accumulating significantly more fatigue and metabolic acidosis.

 Zones 2 and 3 both target the anaerobic energy systems.

-The bulk of the key workouts in the Norwegian approach is done in Zone 2, which is done at or slightly below your anaerobic threshold (AT).
+The bulk of the key workouts in the Norwegian approach are done in Zone 2, which is done at or slightly below your anaerobic threshold (AT).

 Training in Zone 3 helps improve overall speed and metabolic efficiency for high-intensity performance.